"Pathagoras is different from its competitors. Any similarity is purely coincidental."

 When we began to design Pathagoras, we began with no assumptions.
 This included an affirmative rejection of the concept that the work flow of existing programs was necessarily correct.
 We observed work flows in 'real' law offices.
 We heard the complaints and suggestions from active users of other document assembly programs.
 And we set to work and wrote the program around what we saw and what we heard.
 Here is a short list of some of the design requirements:

-•One comment that we heard often was an insistence that the program run within and be a part of the underlying word processing system.
-Learning a new program just to make an existing one work faster was thought a bad idea.
-So, we started writing the program using VBA, Microsoft® Word's macro language.
+•One comment that we heard often during Pathagoras' initial design was an insistence that the program run within and be a part of the underlying word processing system.
+Learning a new program just to make an existing one work faster was not acceptable.
+To achieve that, we started writing the program using VBA, Microsoft® Word's macro language.

 •There should be no dependency on hidden or 'out of document' fields.
 Creating fields (those gray blocks of text that changed values depending upon the embedded coding) was often confusing.
 Even if the document assembly program would create the fields for the end user, they were difficult to modify.
 It was not always obvious why a document assembled the way that it did because the coding for the document was stored 'somewhere else.'